richardatval/www.yesproject.org/privacy.md

 #### Google Analytics Tracking

-    _utma
-   _utmb
-   _utmc
-   _utmz

-These cookies are used to collect information about how visitors use our site.
+Google Analytics cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

-Visit Google for more information

-#### Javascript settings

-    has_js

-Lets the website know whether javascript is enabled on this device.

-#### Session Cookie

-    e.g. SESS41abf1b6767311d0da8c09f9779b365d

-A unique ID that allows the site to pass information between pages.

-#### Display preferences

-Drupal.tableDrag.showWeight
-Stores display preferences for the site.

-#### Cookie Control

-voluntary-action-leicestershire_cookiecontrol
-Holds settings for the cookie warning popup.

-#### YouTube cookies

-We embed videos from our official YouTube channel using YouTube’s privacy-enhanced mode.
-This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
-To find out more please visit YouTube’s embedding videos information page.

 ### Links to other websites